Neha-Kashyap-15/HR-Employee-Master-Dashboard/README.md

 ## 💡 Why This Dashboard?

 This project blends *automation, visualization, and interactivity* — all in Excel.
-It’s designed to replace static sheets with a *smart, dynamic HR management tool* that saves time, improves accuracy, and presents data beautifully
+It’s designed to replace static sheets with a *smart, dynamic HR management tool* that saves time, improves accuracy, and presents data beautifully.

+## 🔗 Connect With Me

+*Author:* Neha Kashyap